 Later when we looked back through them Prince was like, ‘I’m wearing her pyjama bottoms,’ and he was, the only difference were her pyjama bottoms and top had ruffles on the sleeves and his were straight.
 He had me photoshop them for what he was doing with them, but I left them that way, I thought it was kind of cool the way they actually were.

-TM: It must have been proud the moment he made you his official photographer?
+TM: It must have been a proud moment when Prince made you his official photographer?

 SP: Well it’s interesting.
 He basically found out that digital cameras were a new thing, and he said, ‘have you heard of them?’
 And I was like, ‘no.’ And he said, ‘can you shoot photos?’
 And I said ‘yes’ because I had.
 I’d done college and high school, I’d shot photos a lot so I knew what I was doing, maybe not on that level.